4th Infantry Division

 Today, the 4th Infantry Division is the most lethal, modern and deployable heavy division in the world; it is prepared to conduct full-spectrum combat operations.
 The Iron Horse has earned twenty-one campaign streamers with sixteen 4th Infantry Division Soldiers presented the Congressional Medal of Honor.

-The Ivy Division began their third deployment to Iraq in late 2007 and is scheduled to return to the U.S. in 2009.
+The Ivy Division began its third deployment to Iraq in late 2007 and is scheduled to return to the U.S. in 2009.
 The Division will continue its move to Fort Carson upon their return.
 The soldiers of the 4th Infantry Division continue to serve their country and live up to their unit’s motto of “Steadfast and Loyal.”
 Custom design military rings online for all infantry units.